arangodb/velocypack/API.md

 VPack objects can be assembled easily with a `Builder` object.
 This `Builder` class organizes the buildup of one or many VPack objects.
-It manages the memory allocation and allows convenience methods to build compound objects recursively.
+It manages the memory allocation and provides convenience methods to build compound objects recursively.

-The following example builds a top-level object of VPack type `Object`, with the following 4 keys:
+The following example program will build a top-level object of VPack type `Object`, with the following 4 keys:

 - `b`: is an integer with value `12`
 - `a`: is the Boolean value `true`